weiyanminoo/tp/docs/UserGuide.md

     1. Confirm - Use 'Ctrl / Command + A' to select the whole input text and press 'Delete / Backspace' to clear the input box.
 Afterwards, input the command `y` which will add this Person into the contact list.
     2. Cancel - Edit the current input in your input box.
 Once no duplicates are detected, when you press 'Enter', this Person will be added into the contact list.

-### Adding a Wedding Event : `addWedding`

-Adds a Wedding Event to the contact book.

-Format: `addWedding n/NAME d/DATE l/LOCATION`

-Examples:
-* `addWedding n/John & Jane's Wedding d/20-Feb-2025 l/Marina Bay Sands`

-### Listing all persons : `list`

-Shows a list of all persons in the contact book.

-Format: `list`

-### Listing all Wedding Events : `listWedding`

-Shows a list of all Wedding Events in the contact book.

-Format: `listWedding`

 ### Editing a person : `edit`

 Edits an existing person in the contact book.